We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

 The register will not impact SMS messages that are sent directly from one person to another person from personal mobile devices.

-We are consulting on whether arrangements could be implemented to allow international entities to participate in the register, without compromising the security and effectiveness of the register.
+We are currently consulting on arrangements that could allow international entities to participate in the register, without compromising the security and effectiveness of the register.

 Registration process for entities

 Registration of sender IDs will be mandatory.
-If an entity sends SMS/MMS messages with an unregistered sender ID after 15 December 2025, we propose that those messages will be labelled as ‘Likely SCAM’ (or similar wording).
+If an entity sends SMS/MMS messages with an unregistered sender ID after 15 December 2025, the ACMA is proposing that those messages will be labelled as ‘Unverified’ or be blocked.

 Registering sender IDs will benefit entities by addressing common harms associated with SMS impersonation scams, including: